Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 2 - Pricing.md

 ## Key terminology

 [Pay-as-you-go: A feature of AWS pricing model.
-It allows the cutomer to pay only for the capacity that they use by scaling it up or down according to their needs.
+It allows the customer to pay only for the capacity that they use by scaling it up or down according to their needs.

 Save when you commit: A feature of AWS pricing model.
 It allows the customer to save up to 72% on the computing and Machine Learning services that they use compared to on-demand pricing, in exchange for a one or three year commitment of hourly expenditure.
 This feature is currently offered in three types of savings plans:
 A) Compute Savings Plans: Which allows saving up to 62% on the costs of using AWS Lambda, AWS Fargate and any AWS EC2 instances of any size, type or tenancy in any region and any availability zone running with any operating system.